sami-chaaban/alphascreen/README.md

 alphascreen --check
 ```

-* Check how many runs are finished so far and write out a new bash script with the remaining Alphafold commands.
+* Check how many runs are finished so far and write out a new bash script with the remaining Alphafold commands (runpredictions-unfinished.bsh).
+This is useful when the jobs crash.

 ```
 alphascreen --write_unfinished
 ```

+Be careful not to run this while there are predictions in progress.

 ### Analysis<a name="analysis"></a>